 A diagnosis of unexplained infertility can be frustrating and disappointing, but it doesn’t mean pregnancy is impossible.
 Getting pregnant is still possible, even if you've been told you have unexplained infertility.
 While success rates vary, one study showed that about 21% of couples diagnosed with unexplained infertility were able to conceive naturally.
 Other research found that around 50% of couples with unexplained infertility will become parents within a year, with another 12% doing so in the following year.

-What causes unexplained infertility?
+What hidden factors may cause unexplained infertility?

 Although doctors may not be able to identify the exact cause, unexplained infertility doesn’t mean there isn’t an underlying issue — it’s simply unknown.
 Some potential contributing factors may include: